luciasalar/collect_tweet_financial_companies/dataDictionary.md

-# files description and data dictionary
+# Files Description and Data Dictionary

 * Please always use author_id, tweet_id to match the files, company name, account name is only for your reference.